i-made/coding/github_challenge/readme.md

 #### Key Element Optimization

 For scaling up, I will optimize the matrix generation step since it is the slowest among all.
 Also, newer tools like spark allow matrix operations to be performed.
 Right now, for modularity, I have written the matrix in CSV and then loaded it again.
 This step can be avoided.

 Some documents have no words while some documents can convey the same information.
-Such documents can be identified using feature reduction techniques such as finding variance withing a feature, finding linear combination etc. This will help in reducing the size of the matrix and improving results.
+Such documents can be identified using feature reduction techniques such as finding variance within a feature, finding linear combination etc. Based on these parameters we can remove features.
+This will help in reducing the size of the matrix and improving results.

 ### How to improve